USA Public & National Holidays (2024)

 Stephen Foster Memorial Day

-The USA observes Stephen Foster Memorial Day as a public holiday, marked on the first Monday of January.
+The USA observes Stephen Foster Memorial Day as a public holiday, marked on the saturday of January.
 This day serves as a tribute to the memory of Stephen Foster, an acclaimed composer and songwriter during the early 1800s.
 Notably, Foster is renowned for creating iconic melodies such as “Oh!
 Susanna” and “Beautiful Dreamer”.

 Orthodox New Year’s Day

 Orthodox New Year’s Day is the first day of the year in the Orthodox calendar.
-It falls on September 1 in the Gregorian calendar.
+It falls on January 14 in the Gregorian calendar.
 In countries where the Orthodox Church is the dominant church, such as Russia, Ukraine, and Greece, Orthodox New Year’s Day is a public holiday.

 Martin Luther King Jr. Day

 On Martin Luther King Jr. Day, people commemorate the life and work of one of history’s most influential civil rights activists.
 His work played a crucial role in shaping the landscape of the civil rights movement, and his legacy continues to inspire people around the world today.
-Observers mark this day on the third Monday of January each year, coinciding with King’s January 15 birthday.
+Observers mark this day on the third Monday of January each year, coinciding with King’s Monday, January 15 birthday.
 The holiday shares similarities with holidays established under the Uniform Monday Holiday Act.

 National Freedom Day